MicrosoftDocs/minecraft-creator/creator/Documents/FogInResourcePacks.md

 ### Example

-The vanilla resource pack template (found [here](https://aka.ms/resourcepacktemplate)) contains all of the fog files used in the game.
+The Vanilla Resource Pack template (found [here](https://aka.ms/resourcepacktemplate)) contains all of the fog files used in the game.
 These files can serve as examples for creating your own fog definitions.
 A completed fog file will look similar to the following:

 ```json
 {